o-jasper/julia-ffi/readme.markdown

  + manually created extra.

 # Licenses
 Are mentioned in the files.
-Some of it public domain, some is GPL.
+Some of it public domain, some is GPL, stuff under `parse/` is under the MIT license.

 ## Author
 Jasper den Ouden